-- 1 Our Council is committed to improving the standards of community assets over the five year Council term.
+- Our Council is committed to improving the standards of community assets over the five year Council term.
 We will also continue to work towards a financially sustainable solution to manage our assets and deliver key services.
-This will be achieved by directing 85% of all capital investment into asset renewal, and a strong emphasis on cost effectiveness in service provision. - 2 Council will work in collaboration with key agencies to provide the infrastructure needed to support growth within the West Dapto Urban Release Area.
-This will include improving access infrastructure and local services which are needed to support the additional 17,000 future housing lots within the release area. - 3 During our term we will work to reduce the environmental impact of waste by improving waste management across the city.
-We will finalise and deploy Council's Waste Strategy, assess the impacts of the carbon tax, and work toward the development of a new landfill cell at Whytes Gully to increase landfill capacity for the region. - 4 Our fourth aspiration is to improve the attractiveness of the Wollongong City Centre to work and visit, reinforcing its role as the region's major hub for investment and jobs growth. - 5 Finally, our fifth aspiration is to improve the connectivity of the local government area (LGA) through the upgrade of our network of footpaths and cycle ways.
+This will be achieved by directing 85% of all capital investment into asset renewal, and a strong emphasis on cost effectiveness in service provision. - 2.
+Council will work in collaboration with key agencies to provide the infrastructure needed to support growth within the West Dapto Urban Release Area.
+This will include improving access infrastructure and local services which are needed to support the additional 17,000 future housing lots within the release area. - 3.
+During our term we will work to reduce the environmental impact of waste by improving waste management across the city.
+We will finalise and deploy Council's Waste Strategy, assess the impacts of the carbon tax, and work toward the development of a new landfill cell at Whytes Gully to increase landfill capacity for the region. - 4.
+Our fourth aspiration is to improve the attractiveness of the Wollongong City Centre to work and visit, reinforcing its role as the region's major hub for investment and jobs growth. - 5.
+Finally, our fifth aspiration is to improve the connectivity of the local government area (LGA) through the upgrade of our network of footpaths and cycle ways.
 Closely linked to our first aspiration, this focus on our path and cycle network will ensure that necessary works are carried out to achieve an accessible and connected city.

-Our Councillors continue their commitment to these Strategic Programs in this revised Delivery Program 2012-17 (adopted 17 February 2014).
-Many of the five year actions which were endorsed in June 2012 remain in this revised plan.
+Our Councillors continue their commitment to these Strategic Programs in this draft Delivery Program 2012-17 (revised 1 December 2013).
+Many of the five year actions which were endorsed in June 2012 remain in this draft plan.
 There is a need, however to focus on Council's long term financial sustainability and asset related challenges as well as responding to legislative and policy related changes.
-For this reason Council reviewed and amended its
+For this reason Council needs to review and amend its

 Delivery Program.
 Based on this review Council has added actions which demonstrate how additional funds gained via the 'Securing Our Future' project will be distributed.
-Also, considering the efficiency and service level changes the actions have been reviewed and those unable to be delivered have been deleted.
-While it may appear that many of the actions in the revised Delivery Program 2012-17 (adopted 17 February 2014)) are not amended as a result of the proposed efficiencies and service level changes, it should be noted the extent and scale of delivery of many actions will be impacted.
+Also, considering the proposed efficiency and service level changes the actions have been reviewed and those unable to be delivered have been recommended for deletion.
+While it may appear that many of the actions in the draft Delivery Program 2012-17 (revised 1 December 2013) are not amended as a result of the proposed efficiencies and service level changes, it should be noted the extent and scale of delivery of many actions will be impacted.
+Depending on which scenario is adopted, Council may deliver less of some programs, projects and ongoing activities related to a Delivery Program action.
+While this impact is not evident in the following tables this should be considered.
 Other changes, not related to Council's Financial Sustainability Review, such as state legislation, policy and external grant funding also impacted on Delivery Program 2012-17 actions.
 These include the State Government Planning Reforms, Aged Care Reforms, introduction of Cemeteries Act and Cemeteries NSW and closure of the Lake Illawarra Authority.
 In addition, the state government announced in 2012 the end of the Waste and Sustainability Improvement Program (WASIP) that for a period of time provided grant funding from waste levies paid by waste facility operators in NSW and funded some of Council's environmental programs.
 Based on this the following actions have been identified as at risk: